carpentries-incubator/machine-learning-novice-sklearn/_episodes/03-classification.md

 ~~~
 {: .language-python}

-We can see from this that there's some very tortuous logic being used to tease out every single observation in the training set - for example the single purple Gentoo node at the bottom of the tree.
+We can see from this that there's some very tortuous logic being used to tease out every single observation in the training set.
+For example, the single purple Gentoo node at the bottom of the tree.
 If we truncated that branch to the second level (Chinstrap), we'd have a little inaccuracy, 5 non-Chinstraps in with 47 Chinstraps, but a less convoluted model.

-The tortuous logic, such as the bottom purple Gentoo node, is a clear indication that this model is over-fit - it has developed a very complex delineation of the classification space in order to match every single observation, which will likely lead to poor results for new observations.
+The tortuous logic, such as the bottom purple Gentoo node, is a clear indication that this model has been over-fitted.
+It has developed a very complex delineation of the classification space in order to match every single observation, which will likely lead to poor results for new observations.

 ### Visualising the classification space
-We can visualise the delineation produced, but only for two parameters at a time, so the model produced here isn't exactly that same as that used above:
+We can visualise the delineation produced, but only for two parameters at a time, so the model produced here isn't exactly the same as that used above:

 ~~~
 from sklearn.inspection import DecisionBoundaryDisplay